Relational De-Creation

 Tartarus

 Tartarus in 2 Peter 2:4 refers to rebellious angels being committed to pits of darkness for judgment.
+The ESV renders the verb with “cast them into hell,” but the underlying term is related to Tartarus, not Gehenna, Hades, or the lake of fire.
 It is not the standard biblical term for final human destiny.

 Revelation 20:13–14

-“The sea gave up the dead who were in it.
-Death and Hades gave up the dead who were in them.
-They were judged, each one according to his works.
-Death and Hades were thrown into the lake of fire.
+“And the sea gave up the dead who were in it, Death and Hades gave up the dead who were in them, and they were judged, each one of them, according to what they had done.
+Then Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.”

 Conclusion